1910 135 Head Protection

-OSHA 1910.135 establishes workplace risk assessments for head injury as the employer's responsibility to conduct.
+OSHA 1910.135 establishes workplace risk assessments for a head injury as the employer's responsibility to conduct.
 Based on the risk assessment the use of hard hats may be required.

 In locations where there is no potential for head injuries, head protection is not required by OSHA 1910.135.
-Employers may still require that hard hats be worn in those locations; or when certain activities are taking place; or that they be worn by specific employees.
+Employers may still require that hard hats be worn in those locations; or when certain activities are taking place; or that they are worn by specific employees.
 Finding that an area does not have a potential for head injury hazards, does not prevent the employer from requiring that hard hats be worn.

 In the workplace, avoidance of head injuries through risk assessment and implementation of appropriate controls is the most important preventive measure.
 The use of seat belts and safety helmets is important.
 Where there is a risk of falling objects, netting can be rigged below the work area, warnings given for those in the vicinity, and wearing of hard hats made compulsory.
 However, a safety helmet will not protect an individual from serious head if anything heavy is dropped from a height.